 Proof of discharge

-From 1 April 2015, you won't automatically receive your discharge.
+You won't automatically receive your discharge.
 The trustee will produce a report confirming whether you should be discharged or not.

 After you have been discharged